Compupress: Manga

 In 2006, the company formed the Anubis Manga branch which launched AkaSuki the first shōjo manga monthly to be published in Greece, as well as Manga No Sekai, an introductory edition covering the basics of Japanese manga products and terminology.

 Anubis Manga licenses titles from Hakusensha (such as Berserk and Fruits Basket), Kodansha (such as Love Hina and Blade of the Immortal), Shueisha (such as Naruto and Bleach), and Tokyopop (such as Princess Ai and various Warcraft and StarCraft titles).

 Kids' Magazines

 2009 saw the launching of Anubis junior, a new branch of the company catering to the children and preteen market through a number of new magazines, some of which were licensed and some were designed by Compupress.

-The imprint publishes titles such as, Gormiti, Transformers, and titles based on licensed toys, superheroes and cartoons, such as Ben 10, Bakugan, Playmobil, Batman: Brave and the Bold, Looney Tunes, Scooby-Doo and Patito Feo, an Argentinean teen comedy TV series, as well as other major children's brand names.
+The imprint publishes titles such as, Gormiti, Transformers, and titles based on licensed toys, superheroes and cartoons, such as Ben 10, Bakugan, Playmobil, Batman: Brave and the Bold, Looney Tunes, Scooby-Doo, Winx Club and Patito Feo, an Argentinean teen comedy TV series, as well as other major children's brand names.